bdeck8317/compPsy.github.io/README.md

-# compPsy
-Computational Methods in Psychology coursework
+# Data science in psychology course